 Gabriel Myers, age 7 and in the Florida foster care system, deliberately hanged and killed himself with a detachable shower hose.

 My wife and I recently signed up for foster care here in Baltimore, and we have been taking care of our first foster care child (an infant) for the past 3 months.
 Foster care is the temporary placement of a child, typically while the parent gets his or her life together in order to better care for the child.
-As we went through the process, we met a lot of foster care parents, and learned that many children are placed in foster care because they are physically, emotionally or sexually abused; or because they are neglected.
-The older the children are when they are pulled away from their parents, the more likely it is that they have significant emotional and psychiatric injuries.
+As we went through the process, we met a lot of foster care parents and learned that many children are placed in foster care because they are physically, emotionally, or sexually abused; or because they are neglected.
+The older the children are when they have been pulled away from their parents, the more likely it is that they will have significant emotional and psychiatric injuries.

 - 22% of children aged 6-12

 Tellingly, a fewer percentage of foster care children who live with relatives or family friends are taking psychotropics—about 12%.
 And that number even feels high.